 Eat and Drink Airport food guide: Where to eat at JFK and LaGuardia Don’t get stuck with a sad wrap.
 Mexican spot La Chula is one of the restaurants set to open at LaGuardia's Terminal B. Photo Credit: HMSHost By Melissa Kravitz Special to amNewYork Updated August 12, 2018 2:31 PM Print Share fbShare Tweet Email Picking up a pre-packed salad or sandwich from Fairway Market may be your go-to New York City airport meal plan.
 But a recent announcement from Gov. Andrew Cuomo confirms that LaGuardia’s new-and-much-improved Terminal B will see outposts from local restaurants when it starts opening later this year.
 Danny Meyer’s Shake Shack, Scott Conant’s Osteria Fusco and Julian Medina’s La Chula and more are gearing up to land in the oft-maligned terminal.
 But for now, no matter which gate you’re taking off from at New York City’s airports, here’s what you’ll want to eat before taking to the skies.
 LaGuardia Terminal A: Yankee Clipper This tiny terminal’s dining options are few and far between, so you’ll want to stop at Yankee Clipper before passing through TSA.
 The hybrid deli-diner is proficient in serving satisfying fare fast, such as breakfast platters, pizza slices and hefty sandwiches.
 Find it: Pre-security in the Marine Air Terminal Rotunda Terminal B: Five Guys The post-security options in this terminal are also grim (for now!), so swing by Five Guys for a burger, fries and shake.
 Find it: Pre-security in the West Food Court near the D gates Terminal C: Artichoke Pizza Stay hungry through the TSA scan and head to the food court for a steaming slice of Artichoke Pizza’s signature cream sauce-coated pie.
 A nearby beer garden also offers space to relax and get a little buzzed if your flight is delayed.
 Find it: Post-security food hall near gates C28-C29 Terminal D: Tagliare D stands for “delicious” in the case of this recently updated terminal.
 Those looking for a true New York treat should head to Tagliare, a slice joint created by Dom DeMarco Jr. — the son of the founder of Brooklyn’s legendary Di Fara.
 Find it: Post-security food hall JFK Terminal 1: Pre-security food court This lackluster terminal has the best options before TSA, i.e., all your standard travel fast food spots: Dunkin’ Donuts, McDonald’s, Starbucks and Wok & Roll, a Chinese-American buffet.
 Find it: Pre-security food court Terminal 2: Tagliare and Shiso The same Tagliare that’s at LaGuardia, this slice joint is a go-to for a quick post-security meal in this smaller terminal.
 Those who trust airport sushi can also check out Shiso, started by a Morimoto alum.
 Find it: Post-security, Tagliare at gate 68, Shiso opposite gate 64 Terminal 4: Danny Meyer joints Flying out of T4 is like getting that coveted reservation on Resy — culinary bliss.
 Get burgers at one of two Shake Shack locations, or pulled pork sandwiches and mac and cheese at a quick-service version of Meyer’s Blue Smoke.
 Find it: Post-security, Shake Shack at gates B23 and B37, Blue Smoke on the Road at gate B37 Terminal 5: T5 Food Hall The updated, glitzy JetBlue terminal offers a U-shaped food court that contains a variety of vendors that make fresh-to-order, quick-service food, such as stir fry (Lucy’s Asian Kitchen) and cheeseburgers (Cheeburger Cheeburger).
 Find it: Post-security food hall Terminal 7: Red Mango Trust a frequent flyer: You’ll be glad you got fro-yo as a meal in this lackluster terminal.
 Find it: Post-security food court Terminal 8: Bobby Van’s Steakhouse, Cascata Have time to enjoy a full meal?
 The offshoot of the popular white tablecloth steakhouse will keep you full of rib-eye, sirloin or filet mignon for a long-haul flight.
 If you’re not expensing your travel meal, consider the lower-key sandwiches and salads at Cascata.
-Find it: Post-security, Bobby Van’s Steakhouse across from gate 14, Cascata at gate 34 By Melissa Kravitz Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Find it: Post-security, Bobby Van’s Steakhouse across from gate 14, Cascata at gate 34 By Melissa Kravitz Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.